CHEO has record-busy May, says June will likely follow suit | CBC News

 "It just seems like people are not able to see their family doctor," she said.
 "There's no availability."

-But she said family doctors are also feeling the pinch, left to catch many of the balls thrown in the air as more of the world, including hospitals, open up.
+She said family doctors are also feeling the pinch, left to catch many of the balls thrown in the air as more of the world, including hospitals, opens up.

 Offices like hers have been "amazingly busy," she said.